Niger Implementation Science Study

 The approach modified best practices identified by quality improvement teams from 51 maternity hospitals.
 The teams shared experiences and worked together to improve services related to essential obstetric and newborn care, a set of preventive measures that raises the survival rates of mothers and newborns.

 The project provided training and supervision to hospital staff and focused on:

 - Active management of the third stage of labor, a set of clinical measures to prevent and treat postpartum hemorrhage, or excessive bleeding after childbirth.
 Postpartum hemorrhage is the leading cause of maternal deaths;

 - Detection and management of eclampsia/pre-eclampsia, a life-threatening pregnancy complication caused by high blood pressure; and

 - Essential newborn care.

-CHS and the Ministry are conducting this quantitative and qualitative study under the WHO’s Implementation Research Platform.
+This quantitative and qualitative study was conducted under the WHO’s Implementation Research Platform.

 This project is also known as “Maternal and Newborn Care in Primary Facilities in Niger”.